chris1111/SHC-3.8.9b/README.md

 # SHC-3.8.9b
 ### [Francisco Javier Rosales García](https://www.datsi.fi.upm.es/~frosal/)

-## How to use SHC Bash Script Compiler on macOS
+## How to use SHC Bash Script Compiler on macOS (Two ways available to you)

 ### You need install Command Line tools